mmondics/aiops-z/README.md

-# AIOps with OpenShift on IBM zSystems and LinuxONE
+# AIOps with OpenShift on IBM Z and LinuxONE

-In this tutorial, you will walk become familiar with IBM's three strategic AIOps solutions - Instana, Turbonomic, and IBM Cloud Pak for Watson AIOps - and the capabilities they have to monitor and manage OpenShift on IBM zSystems.
+In this tutorial, you will walk become familiar with IBM's three strategic AIOps solutions - Instana, Turbonomic, and IBM Cloud Pak for Watson AIOps - and the capabilities they have to monitor and manage OpenShift on IBM Z.

 ## AIOps Overview